mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 Clang Static Analyzer is a source code analysis tool that finds bugs in C, C++, and Objective-C programs.
 Yep, no Swift yet.

 You may have used it already since a specific and stable build of clang static analyzer comes bundled with Xcode installation.
-It's `⇧⌘B` (Shift + Command + B) shortcut in Xcode or `analyze` action when building from command line.
+It's `⌘⇧B` (Command + Shift + B) shortcut in Xcode or `analyze` action when building from command line.

 {% highlight bash %}
 xcodebuild analyze -project MyProject.xcodeproj -scheme MyScheme